platformsh/platformsh-docs/sites/platform/src/languages/php/_index.md

 The following table presents the possible modifications you can make to your PHP primary runtime using the `stack` key and composable image.
 Each modification should be listed below the stack chosen (i.e. `extensions` are enabled under `.applications.frontend.stack[0]["php@8.3"].extensions` for PHP 8.3).
-Xdebug is an exception, and should be configured from its extension listing.
 See the example below for more details.

 | Name                        | Type                                                       | Description                                                                                |